A Reality Check on SBOM-based Vulnerability Management: An Empirical Study and A Path Forward: Evaluation

-It is worth noting that a substantial portion of the vulnerabilities detected are not from developer-introduced third-party dependencies, but from the foundational runtime libraries of the programming languages themselves.
-For example, both \texttt{Grype} and \texttt{Trivy} flagged ten vulnerabilities within the \texttt{activesupport@3.0.1} library.
+We notice that a substantial portion of the vulnerabilities detected are not from developer-introduced third-party dependencies, but from the foundational runtime libraries of the programming languages themselves.
+For example, the scanners flagged ten vulnerabilities within the \texttt{activesupport@3.0.1} library.
 As a core dependency of \texttt{Ruby on Rails}, \texttt{activesupport} is a comprehensive library offering a vast collection of functionalities.
 The vulnerability reports almost exclusively cited issues related to HTTP-based attacks.
 However, this repository only invoked a very small and isolated subset of \texttt{activesupport}'s capabilities.
 A manual inspection confirmed that the vulnerable modules were never imported or referred, rendering all ten reported vulnerabilities untriggerable and, therefore, not applicable to the security posture of this specific application.